-Delamination is serious issue, it allows moisture to penetrate the solar panel which can cause catastrophic failure, this requires a replacement.
-As you can see from the images “Tier-1” panels are no stranger to this problem, being manufactured with low quality materials causing people to lose faith in solar.
+Delamination is a serious issue as it allows moisture to penetrate the solar panel which can cause catastrophic failure, requiring replacement.
+As you can see from the images “Tier-1” panels are no stranger to this problem, being manufactured with low quality materials and causing people to lose faith in solar.
 How to defeat this issue?
-Research before investing, glass-glass panels don’t have a plastic backing, the cell is sandwiched together between tempered glass making it virtually impossible to allow moisture inside.
+Research before investing, Glass-Glass panels don’t have a plastic backing, the cell is sandwiched together between tempered glass, making it virtually impossible to allow moisture inside.

 Shattering solar panels are mainly caused by weather/climate conditions:

 The durability of a solar panel is extremely important.
 It means you can install a system without having to worry about a cricket ball, tree branch or major hail storm destroying your panels.
 A great deal of panels are not tested under harsh enough conditions, and one little accident could mean replacing panels on your roof.

 Ingress is when water penetrates the panel, increasing the degradation of the panel and eventually leading to catastrophic failure of the panel.
 The causes for ingress are: